Self Esteem becomes "face and bod" of Bluebella Valentine's campaign

 “For everything positive that I say, I’m still experiencing the negative feelings and insecurities about my body – they are still there, but after the Bluebella shoot I was so proud of myself.
 I love these pictures and it feels like a real turning point.”

-Last week Self Esteem responded to body shaming comments following US TV debut.
+Last week Self Esteem responded to body shaming comments following her US TV debut.

 The singer appeared on The Late Late ShowWith James Corden on January 9, where she performed ‘I Do This All The Time’ from her Mercury-nominated second album ‘Prioritise Pleasure’.